AshwinSundar/teenytiny/README.md

 Let's take a look at how a series of characters is converted into token.

-- snippet of easy code from match statement
+- TODO: explain a snippet of easy code from match statement

 [^technically]: Technically, a source-to-source transpiler between "Teeny Tiny" BASIC and C.